JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Run the development server

-The `kotlin.js` Gradle plugin comes by default with support for an embedded `webpack-dev-server`, allowing to run the application from the IDE without manually setting up any server.
+The Kotlin/JS Gradle plugin comes by default with support for an embedded `webpack-dev-server`, allowing to run the application from the IDE without manually setting up any server.

-To test that the program is reaching the browser and executes, start the development server by invoking the `run` or `browserDevelopmentRun` (available in the `other` or `kotlin browser` directory) task from the Gradle tool window inside IntelliJ IDEA:
+To test that the program successfully runs inside the browser, start the development server by invoking the `run` or `browserDevelopmentRun` (available in the `other` or `kotlin browser` directory) task from the Gradle tool window inside IntelliJ IDEA: